PennyLeScroche/PennyLeScroche.github.io/notes.md

 A stat for moving and other physical tasks - Charge
-A stat for studying or deciphering symbols and images - Consider A stat for spirituality, to feel the lost gods and commune with them - Connect A stat for talking, spreading information, and organizing - Community
+A stat for studying or deciphering symbols and images - Consider A stat for spirituality, to feel the lost gods and commune with them - Commune A stat for talking, spreading information, and organizing - Connect

 Old gods and lost pieces of culture become assets or aspects, you gain them by finding them and sharing them.
 Community can be an asset?